rclone/rclone/docs/content/bisync.md

 ### Retries

-Rclone has built in retries.
+Rclone has built-in retries.
 If you run with `--verbose` you'll see error and retry messages such as shown below.
 This is usually not a bug.
-If at the end of the run you see `Bisync successful` and not `Bisync critical error` or `Bisync aborted` then the run was successful, and you can ignore the error messages.
+If at the end of the run, you see `Bisync successful` and not `Bisync critical error` or `Bisync aborted` then the run was successful, and you can ignore the error messages.

 The following run shows an intermittent fail.
-Lines _5_ and _6- are low level messages.
+Lines _5_ and _6- are low-level messages.
 Line _6_ is a bubbled-up _warning_ message, conveying the error.
 Rclone normally retries failing commands, so there may be numerous such messages in the log.